amp-labs/docs/scripts/drift-check/README.md

 ## What this check does not prove

-This check validates docs against the connector catalog.
+This check uses the generated connectors catalog from `main`; it does not compare against the deployed `/v1/providers` API or prove runtime API behavior.

 It does **not** prove that read/write/proxy/subscribe calls succeed at runtime, and it does not validate the deployed Ampersand API against its declared shape.

 Concretely, the drift surfaces this check ignores: